Dev-Waqas232/Data-Structures-And-Algorithms/README.md

 ## 🚀 Let's Go!

-Time to dive deep into Python and DSA!
+Time to dive deep into Data Structures and Algorithms!
 Stay consistent, solve problems, and have fun learning. 😃